 Slips and falls are high-occurring hazards in warehouses that cause major injuries.
 Unsafe areas in a warehouse can contribute to slips and falls, but they often result from workers not having the proper training.

-A falling object from aerial lifts and shelves in warehouses is another top warehouse hazard.
+A falling object from aerial lifts and shelves in warehouses is another prominent warehouse hazard.
 Falling objects can seriously injure or kill workers when they aren’t properly cared for on a forklift or haven’t been properly handled and stacked.

 In addition to the hazards explained above, these hazards also plague workers in the warehousing industry, and should be covered in all warehouse rules and regulations:

-✓ Failure to use protective clothing and equipment: Personal protective clothing and equipment protects workers from many types of hazards, including respiratory, impact and crushing hazards.
+✓ Failure to use Protective Clothing and Equipment: Personal protective clothing and equipment protects workers from many types of hazards, including respiratory, impact, and crushing hazards.
 One of the most commonly cited violations in warehouses is the lack of respiratory protection for workers.

 OSHA Warehouse Regulations: Most Frequently Cited OSHA Regulations for Warehouse Safety